SkidanovAlex/CtrlK/README.md

 Experimental features
 ---------------------
 1. CtrlK can show current function name in the status bar.

 To do that just add %{CtrlKGetCurrentScope()} into your status bar template.
-For example here's my status ber definition:
+For example here's my status bar definition:

   ```vim
   hi User1 ctermbg=darkgreen ctermfg=black guibg=darkgreen guifg=black